CarlGao4/Demucs-Gui/usage.md

 Demucs GUI is packed with PyInstaller.
 All softwares packed with PyInstaller uses similar bootloader with different payloads.
 Once a new version of PyInstaller is released, countless developers will package their softwares with the latest version and distribute them.
 This may be seen as a virus as viruses can hide themselves in normal softwares, which contains different payloads but the same bootloader and spread all around the world.

 I promise that Demucs GUI is safe.
 You can check the source code and build it yourself.
 If you still don't trust me, you can use the source code to build your own version of Demucs GUI.

+### The progress bar is not moving

+The progress bar is discrete, not continuous.
+It will only update when a segment is separated.
+The approximate time is 1.5 times of the length of the audio file using CPU (i5 or i7, 8th to 11th gen).
+Using a GPU (CUDA) can speed up about 20 times.
+Using a GPU (MPS) can speed up about 5 times for HTDemucs models and ***slow down*** about 2 times for Demucs models.

 ### Failed to separate an audio